EMP remains a huge threat to utilities, transportation

-Planet Earth had a close call with the ill effects of a Carrington-class solar flare that erupted into space May 12, 2013 and sent a wave of electromagnetic pulse (EMP) toward Earth.
+Planet Earth had a close call with the ill effects of a Carrington-class solar flare that erupted into space 12 May 2013 and sent a wave of electromagnetic pulse (EMP) toward Earth.
 It was the result of a Corona, a long prominence-filament of solar material that hovered in the Sun's atmosphere.
-Fortunately, Earth was not in its direct the path this time.
+Fortunately, Earth was not in its direct path this time.
 This threat is nothing new.
 The Carrington solar flare was named in honor of 19th Century astronomer Richard Carrington who observed a sudden flash over a large area of sunspots.
-On Sept.
-1, 1859, a solar flare eruption melted telegraph lines in North America and Europe.
+On 1 Sep 1859, a solar flare eruption melted telegraph lines in North America and Europe.

 As a transient disturbance burst of electromagnetic energy, EMP damages unshielded electronic circuitry.
-EMP can also be man-made by nuclear detonation.
-A severe EMP attack can wipe out unprotected power grids, modern motorized vehicles in motion, and most electronic devices such as smart phones, laptop computers, and electronic pads of which would take years to replace.
+EMP can also be man-made by a nuclear detonation.
+A severe EMP attack can wipe out unprotected power grids, modern motorized vehicles in motion, and most electronic devices such as smartphones, laptop computers, and electronic pads of which would take years to replace.

 We can see solar flares coming with our X-ray and radio telescopes in space and on Earth, but we can do nothing to stop them.
 A Coronal Mass Ejection (CME) from the Sun usually takes 3 to 4 days to reach the Earth, but some could hit in a little as 18 hours.
 The severity is dependent on the angle of the storm as the Earth orbits around the Sun.
 So one could be commuting home when all of a sudden, the planet gets hit with a solar flare EMP emission from the Sun.
 Unless your vehicle’s electronics are shielded against EMP, they cease to work.

-EMP can be shielded; however, the costs are tremendous.
-While there is no push in the US to protect its infrastructure, the UK had already started protecting its infrastructure.
+Electronics can be shielded with a Faraday cage; however, the costs are tremendous.
+While there is no push in the U.S. to protect its infrastructure, the U.K. had already started protecting its infrastructure.

-Not only scientists have provided the wisdom that planet Earth is so vulnerable to EMP, they added that we are vulnerable to asteroids and gamma ray bursts from explosions in distant galaxies.
+Not only scientists have provided the wisdom that planet Earth is so vulnerable to EMP, but they also added that we are vulnerable to asteroids and gamma-ray bursts from explosions in distant galaxies.
 As written many centuries ago, the Sun will be “allowed to scorch people with fire.”—Revelation 16:8.